English Apple Pie

 Press the edges of the pastry base and the lid together, then turn the edges inwards and press them together again to get a good seal all round, leaving about 5mm overhang.
 Then use your fingers to flute the edge of the pasty all round.
 To do this hold the edge of the pastry down with two fingers that are slightly apart and use a finger from your second hand to draw the pastry inwards between the two fingers to form a fluted edge.

 Remove the pie and allow it to stand for at least 15 minutes before removing from the tin and serve warm with whatever you like best, chilled pouring cream, ice cream, custard or crème fraiche to name a few.
-You can watch how to make custard by clicking on the Cookery School Video to the right
+If you want to make your own custard, take a look at our Cookery School Video on this page.

 You will need a Delia Online Shallow Tin with Loose Base 20cm by 2cm (or similar) and a baking sheet.